openharmony/docs/en/device-dev/porting/implementation-of-apis-at-the-hal.md

 **Description for HAL APIs of the Utils subsystem**

 The SoC needs to implement related APIs.
-For details about the dependency of OpenHarmony on the SoC file system APIs, see  [HAL Header Files of Utils](https://gitee.com/openharmony/utils_native_lite/tree/master/hals/file).
+For details about the dependency of OpenHarmony on the SoC file system APIs, see  [HAL header files of Utils](https://gitee.com/openharmony/utils_native_lite/tree/master/hals/file).

 ## IoT Peripheral Subsystem<a name="section958113200811"></a>